Yordan Alvarez Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.88).
+- The Athletics have a 6.83 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (88 total, 1.7 per game).
+- Athletics pitchers combine to give up 88 total home runs at a clip of 1.7 per game (most in baseball).

-- Kaprielian makes the start for the Athletics, his sixth of the season.
-He is 0-4 with an 8.68 ERA and 30 strikeouts through 28 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Houston Astros, when he tossed five innings, surrendering one earned run while giving up three hits.
+- Muller makes his first start of the season for the Athletics.

+- The 25-year-old left-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.